GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.28.08

+Updated `gam <UserTypeEntity> print|show chatmessages` to cache the sender UID to email address map so that each sender UID only has to be looked up once; this improves performance.

 ### 7.28.07

 Fixed bug in `gam report users ... aggregatebydate|aggregatebyuser` where `accounts:used_quota_in_percentage` was incorrectly displayed.